psychemedia/winter-tales/src/twelve_months.md

 'Brother March, take thou the pre-eminence.'

 Then the Month March sat himself on the chief stone, and waved his staff over the fire.
 Instantly the flames rushed up and blazed with greater brilliancy, the snow began to thaw, the hazel-bushes were covered with catkins, and glossy buds appeared on the beech.
 Green herbs thrust up through the moist soil, a primrose gleamed from a dusky bank, and a sweet fragrance of violets was wafted by on a gentle breeze.
 Under a bush, the ground was purple with their scented blossoms. ' Quick, Maruschka, pluck ! ' ordered March.
 The girl hastily gathered a handful.
-Then she cour- tesied to the twelve Months, thanked them cordially, and hurried home.
+Then she courtesied to the twelve Months, thanked them cordially, and hurried home.

 Helena was amazed when her half-sister came with the bunch to the door.
 She opened it to her, and the house was filled with the delicious odour.